|Flight Simulator Boeing 737NG|

 I found one at swiss-sim in Arizona.
 The seat is a 29 year old IPECO pilot seat removed from a Boeing 737-400.
 Two weeks later I could pick it up at Billund Airport.

 Sheep skin on the back rest was missing so I have ordered new sheep skin covers for backrest and seat.
 Mechanical I have only repaired a broken spring and made some missing nylon bushings.
 Otherwise all functions was working well and luckily the seat fits my J-rails from Simujabs perfect.
+There was no Head Rest with the seat and the Head Rest from my old seat did not fit so I have made a new one.

 My old home build pilot seat is now for sale.